 A termination agreement is simply a written agreement that states the end of the binding financial agreement.

 The court has the authority to determine a binding financial agreement to be invalid and, therefore, to set it aside.

 There are many reasons listed in Section 90K and Section 90UM of the Family Law Act 1975 that describe circumstances in which the court may overturn a binding financial agreement.

-These reasons include fraud (including non-disclosure of a material matter), the intention to defraud a creditor of one of the parties, a party to the agreement signing it under duress and a change in circumstances that would now make carrying out the binding financial agreement impracticable or inequitable (such as the birth of a child).
+- a change in circumstances that would now make carrying out the binding financial agreement impracticable or inequitable (such as the birth of a child).